How different countries score credit

 Your credit score is one of the most important pieces of information lenders use when deciding whether to lend you money.
-This powerful number takes into account your financial history and helps determine your borrowing power, so it’s vital you take steps to ensure that your credit score is as high as possible.
+This powerful number takes into account your financial history and helps determine your borrowing power, so it’s vital you take steps to ensure that your credit score is as healthy as possible.

 But do you know what factors are taken into account when calculating credit scores, not only in Australia but in other countries around the world?
 Let’s take a closer look at how different countries score credit to get a better understanding of credit reporting as a whole.
+It's important to note that credit scores do not transcend countries, and there is no "international credit score" so if you've established credit in multiple countries, you will have multiple scores.

 |Fair / Average||550-624||510-621|